ldynia/archcolider/ADRs/2000 Feedback System.md

 ## Consequences

 **Positive:** Reviews will encurage users to compose own menus, base on recomendations.
 Ghost kitchen can make even better food.
+Incorporating 3rd parties for feedback aquisitoin would offload neccessery work to be made.

 **Negative**: Content can be voulgar.